redox-os/book/src/design/url/how_it_works.md

 Opening URLs happens through the `OPEN` system call. `OPEN` takes a C-like, null-terminating string, and two pointer-sized integers, keeping the open flags and the file mode, respectively.

-The path argument of `OPEN` do not have to be an URL.
+The path argument of `OPEN` does not have to be an URL.
 For compatibility reasons, it will default to the `file:` scheme.
 If otherwise specified, the scheme will be resolved by the registrar (see [The root scheme]), and then opened.

 > TODO